lkev/ml_from_scratch/readme.md

 # Machine Learning from Scratch

-This is a repo that contains various ML algorithms that I've implemented from scratch as a learning exercise.
+This is a repo that contains various ML algorithms that I've implemented from scratch to revisit some theoretical foundations for deep learning.